zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/dxp-container-lifecycle-and-api.md

 * [Lifecycle](#lifecycle)
 * [API](#api)

-## Lifecycle Phases
+## Lifecycle

-After you create a DXP container in an environment, the container entry point executes the following lifecycle phases in that environment:
+After you create a container in an environment, the container entry point executes the following lifecycle phases in that environment:

 1. **Pre-configure:** Runs user-provided scripts before configuring Tomcat and DXP.
 1. **Configure:** Prepares for running DXP on Tomcat.